CLIAI/handy_scripts/pdfs/23/LLM_and_Literate_Programming/Literate_Programming_Experiment_with_GPT4.article.md

         I felt that it kept semantic consistency of program over long conversation way better then when working in long conversations with not commented code.
+*   Main problem is that code makes impression like "good", but when one reads it carefully, or tries to use in different situations finds that does not fulfill all requirements or makes things that does not make sense.
+E.g. On beginning I was using it on big files in .ogg/.oga formats currently not supported by OpenAI Whisper API, so was testing path of converting and chunking.
+However, later I tried with small mp3 files to discover they are for no reason converted, instead of send directly.
+So I resumed experiment, updated atteched conversation/dialog with GPT4 trying to add missing case.
+This makes it clear, that if GPT4 can fail with such simple script, but make impression that "code looks good", as few of my friends skimmed output fast, that it creates false sense of security.
+    Therefore, I consider that in "Coding AI" era, importance of testing, formal methods to verify correctness and code auditors will be growing in importance.

 To investigate in the future:

--   especially when designing Agents I will consider:
+*   especially when designing Agents I will consider:
--   start with interview to produce specification document
+*   start with interview to produce specification document
--   then make step to design high level execution plan
+*   then make step to design high level execution plan
--   and try to push it to break program into smaller functions.
+*   and try to push it to break program into smaller functions.
--   and implement smaller function one at a time.
+*   and implement smaller function one at a time.

 I have impression, that it often operates on granularity of whole function when applying fixes.
 That's why my intuition and curiosity if